 Mars Exploration Rovers Update

-The Mars Exploration Rovers (MER) Update have followed the twin rovers Spirit and Opportunity since the beginning of their mission in January of 2003.
-They are a treasure-trove of information, insight, and high-quality reporting detailing every step of the mission on a monthly basis written by experienced journalist A.J.S.
-Rayl.
+The Mars Exploration Rovers (MER) Update has recorded the journeys of the twin rovers Spirit and Opportunity on the surface of Mars since their arrival in January of 2004.
+It is a treasure-trove of information, insight, and high-quality reporting detailing every step of this unprecedented voyage of discovery.